Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in La Riviera, CA

-Typically, your HVAC system should be inspected twice a year.
-After that inspection, your HVAC technician will tell you what services are needed.
-You should also have your system inspected and serviced if you start to notice any issues, like strange noises, unusual smells, or leaks.
+Normally, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what, if any, services are required.
+You should also have an inspection if you notice any new issues, such as strange noises, unusual smells, or leaks.
 If your home has ductwork, it should be serviced every few years.

-The best times to have your HVAC system inspected are the spring and fall.
-Technicians tend to be less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.
+The best times of the year to have an HVAC inspection are the spring and fall.
+Technicians tend to be less busy during these times, so it will be easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, when it typically gets the most use.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you comfortably can, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any window or door leaks to help keep cool air in.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any window or door leaks to help keep cool air in.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
-In La Riviera, you'll likely want a unit on the higher end of this range.
-Typically, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
+In La Riviera, you'll likely look for something on the higher end of this range.
+Usually, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

 There are a number of ways you can make your HVAC system more energy-efficient: